2011 West Bengal Legislative Assembly election: Media

-In the media, she was dubbed as "India's Lech Walesa."
+In the media, she was dubbed as "India's Lech Wałęsa."
 Editor Prabhu Chawla said that "Their (Communist) future in Indian politics is in jeopardy.
 This is an obsolete ideology and will not work here anymore."

 Tarun Vijay, the editor of the Organiser Weekly said that "Now Indian politics at the federal level will be more bipolar - with the Congress leading one coalition and the Hindu nationalist BJP leading the other."